2017 UST Growling Tigers basketball team: Aftermath

 Boy Sablan tendered his resignation as the team's head coach on November 20, 2017.
 UST Rector Fr.
 Herminio Dagohoy announced that the entire coaching staff's tenure was to end on November 30, but they will continue receiving compensations until May of the following year due to existing live contracts.
 The Tigresses assistant coach Arsenio Dysangco Jr. was tasked to facilitate team practices as the school was finalizing the process for selecting the Growling Tigers' next coach.

 Former head coach Pido Jarencio once again expressed interest in coming back to lead the team, but there was someone else who was being considered for the position.
 On January 5, 2018, Aldin Ayo, resigned coach of the De La Salle Green Archers, announced his transfer to UST where he will coach the men's basketball team for the next six years.
 Ayo's appointment was made formal by Institute of Physical Education and Athletics (IPEA) director Fr.
 Jannel Abogado on January 11.

 Awards

 Players drafted into the PBA

 Jeepy Faundo was picked 15th overall in the second round of the 2018 PBA draft by the Chito Victolero-led Magnolia Hotshots team on December 16, 2018.
+Regie Boy Basibas, meanwhile applied for the record 124-strong 2023 PBA draft and ended up as the last pick of the night, with the Bonnie Tan-coached NorthPort Batang Pier team selecting him in the eleventh round for the draft's 79th pick on September 17, 2023.